 I searched for ‘Disabled Hen Night Ideas’ and ‘Hen Night Ideas for a Disabled Bride-to-be’ on Google.
 I was stunned into silence when the results came up.
 Every single result was aimed at able-bodied brides-to-be.
 There was absolutely nothing to suggest for a disabled bride!
 Nothing.
 Zero.
 Zilch.
 Nada!

-I cried with frustration, not because I couldn’t find an idea which would best suit me, but instead I was angry that there was no suggestions for the disabled community.
+I cried with frustration, not because I couldn’t find an idea that would best suit me, but instead because I was angry that there were no suggestions for the disabled community.

 Are my needs too complex?
 Am I not meant to have a hen-do?
 Am I even not meant to get married?